EONRaider/BCA-Reaper/README.md

 ```shell
 python build.py --webhook YOUR-WEBHOOK-URL --forms YOUR-FORM-URL
 ```
-The result is a binary file named `reaper` that is ready for execution.
+The result is a binary file named `OS-NAME_reaper` that is ready to exfiltrate to your preset URLs on execution.
 Optionally obfuscate and deploy in accordance with your threat emulation activity's ROE.
 Refer to the [Legal Disclaimer](https://github.com/EONRaider/BCA-Reaper/tree/master#legal-disclaimer) below.